-Theft encompasses a very broad range of crimes, but overall there are two key elements in a theft crime:
+Theft encompasses a very broad range of crimes, so the penalties vary widely as well.
+But overall there are two key elements in a theft crime:

 - The taking of someone else’s property without their permission; and